madhu478/MACaddress_api/README.md

 output looks like :
-  MAC address is:44:38:39:ff:ef:57

 Company Name is:Cumulus Networks, Inc
-Company Address is:650 Castro Street, suite 120-245 Mountain View  CA  94041 US